alekswebnet/pdfjs-viewer-element/README.md

 # pdfjs-viewer-element

 A custom element, based on [PDF.js default viewer](https://mozilla.github.io/pdf.js/web/viewer.html).
 Supported in all [major browsers](https://caniuse.com/custom-elementsv1) and works with most [JS frameworks](https://custom-elements-everywhere.com/).
-See [examples](https://alekswebnet.github.io/pdfjs-viewer-element/#demo) of usage in the different frameworks.
+See [examples](https://alekswebnet.github.io/pdfjs-viewer-element/#demo) of usage in Vue, React and Svelte or pure HTML.

 ⚠️ `pdfjs-viewer-element` requires PDF.js [prebuilt](http://mozilla.github.io/pdf.js/getting_started/), that includes the generic build of PDF.js and the viewer.
 To use the package you should [download](http://mozilla.github.io/pdf.js/getting_started/) and **place the prebuilt** files to some directory of your project.
 Then specify the path to this directory with `viewer-path` property (`/pdfjs` by default).